mmghv/dependency-pocket/README.md

 ]);
 ```

-Then when we want to get a dependency we simply :
+Then when we want to get a dependency we simply do :

 ```PHP
 $dep = $this->pocket->get('myDep');